About the Child Personal Care benefit

-There are three levels of Personal Care.
-Children who meet level one aren’t eligible for Personal Care benefit, although you may qualify for additional help if you already get Income Support.
+There are 3 levels of Personal Care.
+Children who meet level one are not eligible for Personal Care benefit, although you may qualify for additional help if you already get Income Support.

 Children with an impairment that affects some aspects of daily life, but who don’t need a high level of help.
 For example, a child with epilepsy who needs help with medication, or a child with asthma who needs assistance to carry out some everyday tasks.

 Children with a high level of impairment who need help with a wide range of their daily activities.
 For example, a child with learning difficulties who needs a lot of help with getting around and remaining safe, or a child with physical disabilities who needs a lot of help walking, getting dressed, toileting and washing